Filtered formal groups, Cartier duality, and derived algebraic geometry: Basic notions from derived algebraic geometry

 \section{Basic notions from derived algebraic geometry}

-In this section we review some of the relevant concepts that we shall use from the setting of derived algebraic geometry.
-We recall that there are two variants, one whose affine objects are connective $E_{\infty}$-rings, and one where the affine objects are simplicial commutative rings.
+In this section, we review some of the relevant concepts that we will use from the setting of derived algebraic geometry.
+We recall that there are two variants, one whose affine objects are connective $E_{\infty}$-rings, and one whose affine objects are simplicial commutative rings.
 We review parallel constructions from both simultaneously, as we will switch between both settings.

-Let $\EuScript{C} = \{ \on{CAlg}^{\on{cn}}_R, \on{sCAlg}_R \}$ denote either of the $\infty$-category of connective $R$-algebras or the $\infty$-category of simplicial commutative algebras.
-Recall that the latter can be characterised as the completion via sifted colimits of the category of (discrete) free $R$-algebras.
+Fix a base commutative ring $R$, and let $\EuScript{C} = \{ \on{CAlg}^{\cn}_R, \on{sCAlg}_R \}$ denote either of the $\infty$-category of connective $R$-algebras or the $\infty$-category of simplicial commutative algebras.
+Recall that the latter can be characterized as the completion via sifted colimits of the category of (discrete) free $R$-algebras.
 Over a commutative ring $R$, there exists a functor

 which takes the underlying connective $E_\infty$-algebra of a simplicial commutative algebra.
 This preserves limits and colimits so is in fact monadic and comonadic.